MGEP-TEFLU/FOWLTY/README.md

    - a function called "windRealisationGenerator.m" which can be used to generate more ".mat" wind files as specified in the next section;

    - and, if the faulty turbine model is selected, a file termed "faultScenarios.m" will also be included to define the desired faults.

+# UPDATING THE TOOLBOX
+Since FOWLTY is continuously being upgraded, it is recommended to download the latest files and replace the old ones.
+However, note that it is not necessary to run the "install.m" file again.

 # USING THE TOOLBOX
 Once the wind farm model is generated, it is initially linked to a single wind file corresponding to a specific mean wind speed.
 However, it is possible to simulate additional wind conditions by generating new wind files.
 This can be done using the windRealisationGenerator.m function, which allows users to specify the original wind file along with the desired parameters for the new wind realization.
 It is important to select the original wind file to maintain consistency, as certain wind field variables must remain unchanged for the model to function correctly.